 - Following my completion of my Master’s degree, I worked as a Clinical Supervisor for a transitional residential program for adult men with mental illness, who were homeless or at risk of being homeless.

-- For the past five and a half years, I worked as a Youth and Family Counsellor, providing therapy to youth (ages 4 to 24) and their families for a variety of presenting concerns, such as: anxiety; depression; self-harm and suicidal ideation; family conflict; social skills training; anger and stress management; obsessive-compulsive disorder; borderline personality disorder; bipolar disorder; bullying; and school issues.
+- I worked as a Youth and Family Counsellor at a non-profit organization, providing therapy to youth (ages 4 to 24) and their families for a variety of presenting concerns, such as: anxiety; depression; self-harm and suicidal ideation; family conflict; social skills training; anger and stress management; obsessive-compulsive disorder; borderline personality disorder; bipolar disorder; bullying; and school issues.

 - I have served on numerous committees throughout my career, focusing on service delivery, policy reform, and research.
 I have developed and facilitated several workshops and community education presentations on youth and mental health and service delivery for front-line workers and community members.